robgpita/flows2fim/README.md

 # Flows2FIM

 ## Overview
-flows2fim is a commandline utility program that has following commands.
+flows2fim is a command line utility program that has following commands.
  - controls: Given a flow file and a reach database.
 Create controls table of reach flows and downstream boundary conditions.
  - fim: Given a control table and a fim library folder.
 Create a flood inundation VRT for the control conditions.